Cocopyth/AMFTravellingWave/README.md

 ## Data

-- If the code is directly pulled from **figshare**, data is included and path should be consistent.
+- If the code is directly pulled from **figshare**, data is included and paths should be consistent.
 This includes source data for all main figures as well as a subsample of raw data to demonstrate the functioning of the pipeline.